fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 Building stretched clusters for Ceph is, however, impossible once the speed of light becomes your problem.

-Even in a theoretically perfect environment where **no** additional latency exists other than the latency of light to travel between two locations, 1 light-millisecond is a meager 299.8 kilometers.
-That means if your cluster locations are just 300 km apart, your latency increases tenfold versus a local Ethernet LAN.
-For 3000 km (a distance from here to Cairo) it’s 100-fold.
+Even in a theoretically perfect environment, where **no** additional latency exists other than that of light traveling in a straight-line fibre-optic link between the two locations, 1 light-millisecond is a meager 300 kilometers.
+That means if your cluster locations are just 150 km apart, your round-trip time increases tenfold versus a local Ethernet LAN.
+For 1500 km (a distance from here to Berlin) it’s 100-fold.

 So clearly, that’s not an option if you want to replicate your Ceph data on a continental, let alone intercontinental scale.